longy2k/obsidian-bmo-chatbot/README.md

 ## Contributing
 Feel free to improve the plugin!
-If you have any improvements, questions or concerns, just let me know!
+If you have any improvements, questions, or concerns, just let me know!